Computational-Plant-Science/pycyapi/README.md

 #### User

 The `user` command can be used to retrieve public profile information for CyVerse users.
-For instance, to get my profile info:
+For instance:

 ```shell
 pycyapi user -t <token> wbonelli